Codearick/React/README.md

-# React Projects and Exercises
+# React/Next.js Projects and Exercises

 Welcome to my React repository!
-Here you will find a collection of exercises and small projects that I've completed while learning React.
+Here you will find a collection of exercises and small projects that I've completed while learning React/Next.js.
 Feel free to explore the code and experiment with it.

 ## Table of Contents